fabiangothman/app-fonade/README.md

 ## Stack
 This project was created and designed and created using PHP Custom Framework and PHP Native code.
 The database addmitts only engine MariaBD & MySQL.
-For FrondEnd the stack was pure Javascript, JQuery and CSS.
+For FrondEnd the stack was pure Javascript, JQuery and Bootstrap for CSS.

 ## Available
 This project was stored and deployed on a client's private network.
 So there is no live view.